bbbradsmith/hatariB/README.md

   * The TOS ROM can be chosen in the core option *Sstem > TOS ROM*.
   * The default TOS ROM is **system/tos.img**, but *[EmuTOS](https://emutos.sourceforge.io/)* is provided built-in as a free substitute.
   * Additional TOS ROMs can be supplied in **system/hatarib/**, up to a limit of 100 files.
   * *EmuTOS* is compatible with most software, but not all.
 In most incompatibility cases it will show a "Panic" message at boot.
+Games that do not auto-run will tediously start up in low resolution with all windows closed.
+See [Quirks](#Quirks) below for information and suggestions about this.
   * *EmuTOS 1024k* has a full feature set, and univeral support for all emulated machine types.
   * *EmuTOS 192uk* may be slightly more compatible with *ST* software, but provides fewer features.
 With a colour monitor it starts up in 50hz.
 This was chosen as a default for the greatest compatibility with games.
   * *EmuTOS 192us* is similar to *192uk* but instead starts in 60hz.
   * Most other TOS files are only compatible with certain machines.
   * The `#AUTO` and `#RES` M3U file features can only be used with TOS version 1.04 or higher, or EMUTOS.
+  * Recommendations:
+    * **TOS 1.00** for best compatibility with preserved Atari ST floppy disk games.
+There are a small minority of games that only run on 1.00, and an even smaller minority that don't run on 1.00. **European TOS** is generally recommended, since more games were released for 50hz regions than 60hz, though a lot of games will set the ST to their intended framerate anyway, so it usually doesn't matter.
+	* **TOS 1.04** for ST games from a hard disk image.
+1.04 has much better support for hard disks, and games that were patched for hard disk would normally have any incompatibilities with later TOS patched at the same time.
+	* **EmuTOS 1024k** for productivity.
+It has built-in hard disk drivers, and a lot of features that make dealing with the desktop environment a little easier.
+It is compatible with most games, too, but not as much as the original TOS versions are.
 ### On-Screen Keyboard
   * An on-screen keyboard can be used to simulate using the Atari's keyboard from your gamepad.
   * Press *L1* to raise the on-screen keyboard, select a key with the d-pad, and press *L1* again to press the key.
 Press *R1* to close the keyboard.